techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-your-call-routing-flow.md

 An Auto attendant or Call queue can redirect calls to the following destinations:

+**Operator** - the operator defined for the Auto attendant.
+  - Defining an operator is optional but reccommended.
+  - An operator can be any of the other destinations in this list.
 - **Person in the organization** - a person in your organization who is able to receive voice calls.
 This person can be an online user or a user hosted on-premises using Skype for Business Server.
 - **Voice app** - another Auto attendant or a Call queue.
-Choose the resource account associated with the destination.
+- **Resource account** - the resource account associated with another Auto attendant or Call queue.
+- **Voicemail** - the voice mailbox associated with a Microsoft 365 group, distribution list, or mail-enabled security group that you specify.
+  - You can choose if you want voicemail transcriptions and the "Please leave a message after the tone." system prompt.
 - **External phone number** - any phone number.
 See [external transfer technical details](create-a-phone-system-auto-attendant.md?tabs=additional-resources).

-- **Voicemail** - the voice mailbox associated with a Microsoft 365 group, distribution list, or mail-enabled security group that you specify.
-You can choose if you want voicemail transcriptions and the "Please leave a message after the tone." system prompt.
-- **Operator** (Auto attendant only) - the operator defined for the Auto attendant.
-Defining an operator is optional.
-An operator can be any of the other destinations in this list.
+- **Announcement** - play a recorded audio file or text to speech
+   - the caller returns to the auto attendant menu when the announcement finishes playing

 Auto attendants offer separate call routing options for calls received outside of business hours and on holidays.

+For more information on when to use **Voice app** or **Resource account**, see [Nested Auto attendants and Call queues](plan-auto-attendant-call-queue#nested-auto-attendants-and-call-queues)

+## Call queues

 Call queues place the caller on hold until an agent assigned to the queue is available to take their call.
-There are two situations where a caller might be directed out of the queue:
+There are three situations where a caller might be directed out of the queue:

-- **Call overflow** - if the number of calls in the queue exceeds the limit that you set, then new callers are redirected out of the queue.
+- **Call overflow** - if the number of calls waiting in the queue exceeds the limit that you set, then new callers are redirected out of the queue.
 - **Call timeout** - if a caller stays in the queue longer than the configured timeout setting, they're redirected out of the queue.
+- **No agents** - if there are no agents opted or logged into the queue, callers may be redirected out of the queue.

-Calls redirected out of a queue can be sent to any of the call routing destinations listed above except for an operator.
-Call queues don't have operators, but you can redirect callers to the same destination as an operator that's configured for an Auto attendant.
+Calls redirected out of a queue can be sent to:

+- **Person in the organization** - a person in your organization who is able to receive voice calls.
+This person can be an online user or a user hosted on-premises using Skype for Business Server.
+- **Voice app** - another Auto attendant or a Call queue.
+- **Resource account** - the resource account associated with another Auto attendant or Call queue.
+- **External phone number** - any phone number.
+See [external transfer technical details](create-a-phone-system-auto-attendant.md?tabs=additional-resources).
+- **Voicemail (personal)** - the voice mailbox associated with a specific user.
+- **Voicemail (shared)** - the voice mailbox associated with a Microsoft 365 group, distribution list, or mail-enabled security group.
+  - You can choose if you want voicemail transcriptions and the "Please leave a message after the tone." system prompt.

+For more information on when to use **Voice app** or **Resource account**, see [Nested Auto attendants and Call queues](plan-auto-attendant-call-queue#nested-auto-attendants-and-call-queues)

+## Call flow diagram

 The following diagram shows an example of call routing using Auto attendants and Call queues.